 It is essential to be truthful on job applications and in interviews.
 If an employer discovers that you have lied, it could destroy your hiring prospects.

 If you have a criminal past, it does not necessarily preclude you from getting the job you desire.
 On the contrary, numerous employers are eager to offer second chances.
 Nevertheless, you should be ready to explain what transpired and why you have changed.

 You can always get a copy of your report if you are concerned about what an employer might discover through a background check.
 This allows you to view the reported information and remedy any inaccuracies.

 Oklahoma Criminal Records Search

-If you are looking for more specific information, you can also request a criminal history report from the Oklahoma State Bureau of Investigation.
-This report will include more detailed information about the person's criminal history, including arrests, convictions, and sentencing.
+You can also get a criminal history report from the Oklahoma State Bureau of Investigation if you search for more information.
+This report will contain further details regarding the individual's criminal history, including arrests, convictions, and sentences.

 Oklahoma Background Check Laws

 Oklahoma state law does not require companies to conduct background checks on job seekers.
 However, companies may opt to do background checks, and some are compelled by federal law to do so for certain employees.